Bio

 I discovered yoga in my mid-twenties.
 I had spent my teenage and college years living in a way that was cerebral and disembodied.
 Yoga re-awakened a lost sense of pleasure in movement and physicality.
 I practiced other physical disciplines – running, weight training, martial arts and more – but always returned to yoga.

 In 2000, I completed teacher training at New York City’s OM Yoga Center.
-I taught there for 12 years until OM’s closing, including ten years as a teacher trainer.

 A lifelong interest in biology and anatomy led me to study with several yoga anatomy teachers, and eventually to a master’s degree in applied physiology from Columbia University.